Bambamoussa/EXTRACTOR2020/DESIGN.md

 - The user can put Wikipedia links in wikipedia_links_list.txt file to extract the tables from the page.
 He can add and remove several.
 - The user can choose the backup path to save the tables in save_path.txt file.

--We found that the previous diagram did not correctly describe all the use cases.
+- We found that the previous diagram did not correctly describe all the use cases.
 We therefore mean the 5 features developed for said     project, namely a user can:

--List the links
+- List the links

--Add a link
+- Add a link

--Remove a link
+- Remove a link

--Change the save location
+- Change the save location

--Save tables
+- Save tables